Cloth Pads FAQs

 What’s the difference between reusable pads and disposables?

 Cloth pads are reusable and washable, tending to last up to 5 years (If they’re properly cared for.
 Some people say their last even longer than that.
-That estimated five years is based on the assumption that you have a rotation of about 10 pads)
+The estimated lifetime of five years is based on the assumption that you have a rotation of about 10 pads)

-Cloth pads have snap fastener on their wings so they stay into place, there’s no adhesive like the disposable pads (Never again deal with an adhesive wing getting stuck in the wrong place)
+Cloth pads have snap fastener on their wings so they stay into place, there’s no adhesive like in disposable pads (Never again deal with an adhesive wing getting stuck in the wrong place)

-Cloth pads are more comfortable to wear, their fabric breathes which allows moisture to evaporate, and less moisture means fewer bacteria to produce unwanted smells.
+Cloth pads are more comfortable to wear, their fabric breathes, allowing moisture to evaporate.
+Less moisture also means fewer bacteria, hence much less unwanted smells.
 (If you do notice an odd smell, common bacterial imbalances could be to blame, that’s something to check out with a doctor)

 Cloth pads are more fun because you can choose different patterns, prints and colors that will match with your personal style

-It’s so much fun for teenagers start using cloth pads then disposables on their menarche.
-Besides of all the prints and colors, cloth pads can help young people to feel in control of their cycles.
+It’s so much fun for teenagers start using cloth pads other than disposable ones during their menarche.
+Besides all of the prints and colors, cloth pads can help young people to feel in control of their cycles.

 Some more reasons to choose cloth pads:

-Many women related that their flow and their menstrual cramps had reduced after changing to cloth pads
+Many women reported that their flow and their menstrual cramps have reduced after changing to cloth pads

 They can be used for light incontinence and they are an excellent choice for postpartum wear